jdimpson/RPiIoT/README.md

 # RPiIoT
 Assorted Python modules for Raspberry Pi automation / Internet of Things

 Most of the Raspberry Pi Zero daughter boards that I've designed include a software controllable LED and tactile pushbutton, and many of them include a battery controller and charge circuit that can send a signal when the battery voltage has dropped below a level at which point the controller will generate a signal that can be used monitored by an RPi to cause it to shutdown.
+(The [AdaFruit PowerBoost 1000C](https://www.adafruit.com/product/2465) can do this.
+Remember to use a level shifter.)

-Prime examples of this kind of board are [PowerBoard](http://github.com/jdimpson/PowerBoard) and [PowerHolder](http://github.com/jdimpson/PowerHolder).
+Prime examples of this kind of board are [PowerBoard](http://github.com/jdimpson/PowerBoard) and [PowerHolder](http://github.com/jdimpson/PowerHolder) PCB projects.
+This code also works with [FitFullBoard](http://github.com/jdimpson/FitFullBoard), which doesn't have a battery but does send a shutdown signal to the RPi with the intention of it shutting down.

 Given this hardware baseline, I wrote the first version of code that became powerboard.py, that roughly implemented the following functionality:
 > When running from boot, pulse until wifi gets link